liferay/liferay-docs/userGuide/en/chapters/04-web-content-management.markdown

 articles that you want displayed in descending order based on whether the article was tagged with the *hammer* tag.
 Or, you may want a series of video captures to display in ascending order based on a category called *birds*.
-You can also group by *Asset* *Type *or *Vocabularies.
+You can also group by *Asset*, *Type* or *Vocabularies*.
-*Vocabularies are groups of categories defined by administrators in the *Categories* section of the Control Panel.
+Vocabularies are groups of categories defined by administrators in the *Categories* section of the Control Panel.
 Again, we'll see more about categories in Chapter 5.